sori424/sori424.github.io/_projects/1_project.markdown

 This app designed with android studio (lang: Java) to make users easily find information of the medicine they take.
 In addition, out team included alarm function to alert users to take medicine at the right time.

+    ---
+    Main Function : Search Medicine & Save it to user DB
+    ---

 <div class="row">